Exclusion from the Labour Office

 Can the Job Centre disqualify me without warning?

 Yes.
-If the Labour Office assesses that you have breached your obligations or that there is another obstacle to keeping the register, it may initiate administrative proceedings and issue a decision on removal.
+If the Labour Office assesses that you have breached your obligations or that there is another obstacle to keeping the register, it may initiate administrative proceedings and issue a decision to remove you from the register.
 The actual removal often occurs retroactively to the date the violation occurred.

 Do I have to pay for my own health insurance after I'm discharged?